 “Nice, thank you.
 Maybe later!
-Now I am in a search for some propre food.
+Now I am in search of some proper food.
 You know, something like… ”

-I look around the shop, hoping that among the toilet paper and soaps I could find something actually eatable.
+I look around the shop, hoping that among the toilet paper and soaps, I can find something actually edible.
 Hanging on the wall, I notice several bags with fruit and vegetables.
 I pick hopefully the most international word of them all and say…

 “You know, bananas.
 That is food!
 Something like that!”

-“Bananas!”, they smile with that proud looks of finally understanding.
+“Bananas!”, they smile with that proud look of finally understanding.